 By mid-May, 1863, after months of “experiments,” battles, and movements up and down both sides of the Mississippi River, the Army of the Tennessee under Maj.
 Gen. Ulysses S. Grant finally approached the Confederate defenses of Vicksburg.
-Capture of the town was critical to Union control of the strategic river, and Grant’s proven reputation as a fighter hung in the balance.
+The capture of the town was critical to Union control of the strategic river, and Grant’s proven reputation as a fighter hung in the balance.
 The climax of the campaign would occur along Grant’s 8-mile long front encircling the Confederate defenders.

 On the evening of May 17, the defeated Confederates under Lt.
 Gen. John C. Pemberton poured into their lines around Vicksburg after their defeat along the Big Black River.
 Looking for a quick victory and not wanting to give Pemberton time to settle in, Grant ordered an attack.
 Of his three corps, only Maj.
-Gen. William T. Sherman’s XV Corps northeast of the city was in proper position to move forward and could attack on the 19th.
+Gen. William T. Sherman’s XV Corps northeast of the city was in the proper position to move forward and could attack on the 19th.
 The focus of Sherman’s assault would be the Stockade Redan, named for a log stockade wall across the Graveyard Road connecting two gun positions.
 Here, the 27th Louisiana Infantry, reinforced by Col. Francis Cockrell’s Missouri Brigade, manned the rifle pits.

 Sherman’s men moved forward down the road at 2:00 p.m., and were immediately slowed by the ravines and obstructions in front of the redan.
 Bloody combat ensued outside the Confederate works.
 The 13th United States Infantry, once commanded by Sherman, planted their colors on the redan but could advance no further.
 Captain Edward C. Washington, the grandnephew of George Washington, commanding the regiment’s 1st Battalion, was mortally wounded in the attack.
 After fierce fighting, Sherman’s men pulled back with 1,000 casualties.
 “We were swept away,” Sherman said, “as chaff thrown from a hand on a windy day.”